 Placing a candle or multiple candles inside a vase or container looks great, but due to the heat build up (the heat cannot escape as easily & the container walls heat up and reflect the heat back to the candle) it could melt the rim of the candle and lead to dripping.
 Solutions are to use a larger container, placing less candles inside the container, burning the candle for shorter periods of time or to pre-tunnel the candle: rather than burning to the edge, create a thick rim (see above regarding tunnelling) which is less easy to melt down inside the container.

-When you first light your candle, burn your candle for around 3-4 hours; you want to get close to the mantle to avoid tunnelling, but you don't want to melt through the mantle.
-As a rule of thumb, burn your candle for 1 hour per 2.5cm (1 inch) in diameter the first time you light it.
+When you first light your candle, burn your candle for at least 3 hours; you want to get close to the mantle to avoid tunnelling, but you don't want to melt through the mantle.
+As a rule of thumb, burn your candle for 1 hour per 2cm in diameter the first time you light it.

 After the first burn, avoid burning your candle for longer than 4 hours; extinguish, let the candle cool down, trim the wick, and relight.